microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/passwordlessmicrosoftauthenticatorauthenticationmethodtarget.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A collection of users or groups enabled to use Passwordless Phone Sign-in with Microsoft Authenticator authentication methods policy](../resources/passwordlessMicrosoftAuthenticatorAuthenticationMethodConfiguration.md) in Azure AD.
+A collection of users or groups enabled to use Microsoft Authenticator Passwordless Phone Sign-in authentication methods policy](../resources/passwordlessMicrosoftAuthenticatorAuthenticationMethodConfiguration.md) in Azure AD.

 ## Properties